 Success Stories From the Project

 GRID’s investment in the community has had a profound impact on those who live there.
-Of the families who chose to participate in the project, many reported saving significant amounts of money they now spend on other necessities.
+Of the families who participated, many reported saving significant amounts of money they now spend on other necessities.
 This money helps supplement their income and reduce financial strain.

 Ben Kavoussi was studying to become a physician’s assistant at UC Davis while living off his student loans.
 When GRID knocked on his door and proposed a way to cut his utility bill, Kavoussi found himself in possession of the discretionary funds he needed to pursue his career in medicine.

 On the subject of savings, Kavoussi said, “I was paying a couple hundred (dollars) per year… I know my bill was going to be less than $5 a month.
 It’s a dramatic reduction in price.”
 And this Davis resident wasn’t the only one to benefit from GRID’s efforts to improve energy sustainability.

 Homeowner Vicky McGill saw a tremendous reduction in her utility bill.
 With assistance from GRID, she managed to decrease her summer payments from $80 per month down to almost $0.
 For those struggling to subsist on a low income, this extra money can make all the difference.